 Moby Dick by Herman Melville

 I read Moby Dick in high school, grasping the vengeance of Captain Ahab and the fact that he was after a specific whale who took his leg.
-I read Moby Dick in college with such intensity, questioning the mysteries and following the breadcrumbs of the evils of slavery, of American capitalism, of imperalism, immortality and the larger metaphysical discussion of perception and of the incompleteness of merely being born.
-I return to it now, during this uprising with divinity and with a keen focus on the physiology of the brain.
+I read Moby Dick in college with such intensity, questioning the mysteries and following the breadcrumbs of the evils of slavery and the immortality of the white sperm whale.
+I return to it now, during this movement with divinity and with a keen focus on the physiology of the brain.